Road to India (Family Guy): Plot

 Meanwhile, Joe visits the Griffins and invites Peter to bingo night at an elderly parlor.
 Peter is reluctant, but Lois convinces him to go.
 At the parlor, Peter discovers that Joe is called "The Big Cheese" due to being the popular player there.
 Peter is not having fun, but to his surprise, he wins the first game.
 Peter's winning goes to his head, and he gets competitive while wearing clothing that makes him look high and mighty, eventually becoming the new Bingo Captain, much to Joe's dismay.
 Joe tells Peter that he only brought him there to have fun, and refuses to come to bingo, to Peter's indifference, but Lois expresses disapproval.
 When Peter goes to the parlor, Lois and Joe try to convince him to come home.
 When he stands his ground, Lois calls Chris and Meg to annoy Peter when he is playing, so he gives up and heads home.

-The episode ends with Anil Kapoor, the Indian audience, Padma and her family, the Griffin family, Joe, and minor characters singing and dancing the closing musical number while dressed in Indian clothing.
-When Brian joins in on the musical number, he is attacked and mauled by a Bengal tiger as Stewie orders everyone to keep dancing.
+The episode ends with Anil Kapoor, the Indian audience, Padma and her family, the Griffins, Joe, and minor characters singing and dancing the closing musical number while dressed in Indian clothing.
+When Brian joins in on the musical number, he is mauled by a Bengal tiger as everyone keeps dancing.

 Production

-"Road to India" is the eighth episode of the series' Road to... hallmark which air through various seasons of the show.
+"Road to India" is the eighth episode of the series' Road to... series which aired through various seasons of the show.
 The episode was directed by Greg Colton, who previously directed the Road to... episodes "Road to Germany", "Road to the Multiverse", "Road to the North Pole" and "Roads to Vegas".
 It was written by Family Guy veteran Danny Smith.
 "Road to India" is Smith's second writing credit for a Road to... episode, after "Road to the North Pole".